GoogleCloudPlatform/community/tutorials/vm-migration-with-stratozone/index.md

 #### Schedule asset collection

 To schedule an asset group for collection, click the **Calendar** icon from the **StratoProbe Data Collector** panel.
 The **Schedule Group Collection** dialog appears.
-Choose to **Run on Schedule**, and select the **Start Date**, **End Date**, and which days of the week the scan will **Run On**.
+Choose **Run on Schedule**, and select the start date, end date, and which days of the week the scan will run on.
 Run a collector in each data center, and leave it running for at least 1-2 weeks so that it can accurately collect utilization data.

 ## Analyze

-This module allows the users to analyze discovered assets, cloud-fit scoring, and server dependency mapping.
+Use this module to analyze discovered assets, cloud-fit scoring, and server dependency mapping.

 Log in to the [StratoZone portal](https://portal.stratozone.com/).
 Data on your assets appears.
 From here, you will see several tabs: